 Managing and reducing anxiety

 For children and young people with SEND, anxiety can be a significant barrier to learning.
-The outbreak has led to increased worry, perhaps about their own or family members health, and has heightened anxiety about going back to school in September following such a long break in lockdown.
+The outbreak has led to increased worry, perhaps about their own or family members health, and has heightened anxiety about going back to school following such a long break in lockdown.

 Sometimes your child or young person will be able to tell you exactly what it is they are worried about.
 They may find it hard to talk about this with you so you could consider asking them to write this down, messaging you or talking to someone else.